Voices (Matchbook Romance album): Background

-Lead singer and guitarist Andrew Jordan adopted a much different vocal style for this record than their previous debut album.
+Lead singer and guitarist Andrew Jordan adopted a much different vocal style for this record than their previous and debut album.
 Andrew described the album as one that embarked “on stories of betrayal, nightmares, ghosts, and of course a little love” and that it became natural for them to grow up from their previous pop-punk influenced sound.

-The cover of the album was designed by Shawn Harris from pop-punk band the Matches.
-Inside the album's packaging, there is a small plastic panel with alternating black and transparent strips.
+The cover of the album was designed by Shawn Harris from pop-punk band The Matches Inside the album's packaging, there is a small plastic panel with alternating black and transparent strips.
 This panel can be aligned with parts of the album's artwork to reveal secret messages, hence the liner "There are voices in the walls".
-Some of the lyrics to the hidden track can also be found in the lyrics of the other songs and are represented by the capital letters that are not colored in white.
+Some of the lyrics to the hidden track can also be found in the lyrics of the other songs, and are represented by the capital letters that are not colored in white.

 Release

 The track "Monsters" was featured as the lead single from Voices and was released on October 31, 2005.
 The song ended up being featured in multiple video games such as Guitar Hero III: Legends of Rock, Madden NFL 07 and Arena Football: Road to Glory.